AbeHandler/SpringRA/README.md

 ## Big Unknown Questions?
 - Are there parallel conversations in other areas of business research?
 Maybe people are talking about data-driven theory development in marketing but not citing Berente or using different wording?
 - Is there something special about text data specifically?
 What about other areas?
+- Ethan Poskanzer notes that all researchers sort of form theories from data.
+What is unique about the term "computationally intensive theory development"

 ## Tools
 - The RA is encouraged to use AI tools.
 However, the RA is ultimately responsible for both the correctness and quality of their work.